 - 1. General Provisions

-- 2. Covered Causes of Loss

-- 3. Time Element Insurance
+- 2. Time Element Insurance

-- 4. Reporting Form Insurance
+- 3. Reporting Form Insurance

+- 4. Boiler and Machinery Insurance

+- 5. Burglary, Larceny, Robbery and Theft Insurance

 PROPERTY PROGRAM COURSES

 317 INLAND MARINE (Elective)

 This course will enable the student to understand the origin and development of Inland Marine insurance and analyze the various coverages, including transportation, bailees' customers, personal and commercial floaters, dealers block and builders risk, focusing on issues in legal interpretation and application.